Manage application resources (.NET)

 This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see Managing app resources (Visual Studio for Mac).

-For more information about resources in .NET desktop apps, see Resources in desktop apps.
+For more information about resources in .NET apps, see Resources in .NET apps.

 Work with resources